-Ferries Accessibility Fund Applicat ion para 5.1 Organisation name and registered address Named contact for this application, phone number e-mail address Position or role in organisation para 6.6 Please confirm that you are authorised to make this application and to commit match-funding to this project para 5.1 0.5 Organisation status e.g. Operator, Port Owner, other - specify Include Charity No. (if applicable) Address for correspondence, if different to above 1.7 Signature Name (print) Date 20 Para 2.4.1 Stage(s) of travel application refers to Annotate stage(s) of journey as detailed Obtain and use easily accessible information to plan journeys Get from where they live to reach public 1.
-2. transport services unobstructed Access public transport services with whatever support and help is necessary 3.
+Ferries Accessibility Fund Application para 5.1 Organisation name and registered address Named contact for this application, phone number e-mail address Position or role in organisation para 6.6 Please confirm that you are authorised to make this application and to commit match-funding to this project para 5.1 0.5 Organisation status e.g. Operator, Port Owner, other - specify Include Charity No. (if applicable) Address for correspondence, if different to above 1.7 Signature Name (print) Date Para 2.4.1 2.0 Stage(s) of travel application refers to 1.
+Obtain and use easily accessible Annotate stage of journey as detailed 1. information to plan journeys 2.
+Get from where they live to reach public transport services unobstructed 2.
+3. Access public transport services with whatever support and help is necessary 3.
 Enjoy the journey in comfort and safety Satisfactorily complete the journey 4.
-5.
+Satisfactority complete the journey 5.